next surface | previous surface | 2D curves | 3D curves | surfaces | fractals | polyhedra |

 It is a surface with the symmetries of the cube, hence that can be seen as a generalized Goursat surface. |

 Disregarding the 3 segment lines of self-intersection, the sine surface is homeomorphic to the torus (it therefore provides an immersion of it).
-But, as opposed to the classic geometric torus for which the inside face is hidden, the two faces of this orientable surface have as many visible and invisible parts; and a rotation of around Oz constitutes a twist of the torus.
+But, as opposed to the classic geometric torus for which the inside face is hidden, the two faces of this orientable surface have as many visible and invisible parts; and a rotation of Note that if the surface is oriented, then it only has the symmetries of the tetrahedron; for example, a symmetry with respect to xOy changes the orientation. |

 ![]() The two faces of the sine surface. |

-View of the two surfaces that constitute the complete surface. |
+View of the two surfaces |

 ![]() |